 The best small business website builder

-For a business website of no more than 20-30 individual pages, we would recommend considering Wix.
+For a small business website of no more than 20-30 individual pages, we recommend Wix.
 Especially if you want the design to be something special.
 The big advantage is that they have a wealth of templates for all kinds of businesses.

 If your website is going to be larger than 30 pages, you should check out Weebly as they have a better system in place to manage a large set of pages.
 Their selection of templates is not as plentiful, so you’ll have to invest a bit more time into putting together a design.